ckinateder/pycoin/README.md

 ## Intramarket

 An automated speed trading algorithm for cryprocurrency using LSTM.
 Cryptocurrency was chosen over the stock market due to the limits on trading frequency with less than $25K in your portfolio.
-The goal of this algorithm is to predict with a >51% gain or loss on bitcoin within the second and then make a trade based on that data.
+The goal of this algorithm is to predict a gain or loss on bitcoin within the next second and then make a trade based on that data.

 ### Trading Logic